vancouverschoolofirishmusic/vancouverschoolofirishmusic.github.io/classes.md

 ---

 ## Classes Starting 7th January 2025!
+_Update: this round of classes is fully booked and under way.
+Please subscribe to our email updates for news of our next classes!_

 Our first series of classes will begin on Tuesday 7th January.

 * Tuesdays from 6:15 - 6:45 pm